Here are some frequently asked questions:

 When and Where do I pick up my order?

-From when the “co-op pick is ready” email is sent (usually around 1pm) to 3 pm on THURSDAYS, customers can pick-up their co-op items at 1300 Peachtree Industrial, Suite 1104, Suwanee 30024
+From when the “co-op pick is ready” email is sent (usually around 1pm) to 6:30 pm on WEDNESDAYS, customers can pick-up their co-op items at 1300 Peachtree Industrial, Suite 1104, Suwanee 30024

 I do not have the space or the means to keep produce boxes or co-op items after Thursday.
 If you have an emergency please contact me as soon as you can if you can’t pick up.
 I will accommodate special circumstances.